MrBellamonte/AEs-VAEs-TDA/README.md

 # AEs-VAEs-TDA (WIP)

 This repository provides a simulation framework for different representation learning algorithms such as Witness Autoencoder, Topological Autoencoder, Connectivity optimized representation learning, UMAP and t-SNE.
-It is easily extensible, and allows for reproducible and efficient experimenting with the different algorithms.
+It is easily extensible, and allows for reproducible and efficient experimenting with the different algorithms on different datasets.

 ## Installation